strawberry/baleen/docs/reference/README.md

 id, handle.
 If `collection.id` is 0, products will be requested from `/products.json`.

 #### productCount
-The number of products in the collection.
-The total number of products to be fetched.
-When the component mounts if `initialProducts` has the same length as `productCount`, it will not make any API requests.
-Otherwise `productCount` will be used to determine the number of pages to be fetched.
+Sets maximum number of products on a page.
+If the `productCount` is less than the `productFetchLimit` the product list data will be paginated.

 #### productFetchLimit
 The number of products requested per page when fetching products from the API.
 Defaults to 250.